menacit/virt_base_course/10-hw_virt_options.md

 - Priorities are security and performance, not flexibility

-- Development is sponsored by several (and in some cases competing companies), such as Intel, ARM, Microsoft, ByteDance (developers of Tiktok) and Alibaba (probably largest non-US cloud)
+- Development is sponsored by several (and in some cases competing companies), such as Intel, ARM, AMD, Microsoft, ByteDance (developers of Tiktok) and Alibaba (probably largest non-US cloud)

 - Uses KVM on Linux to make things fast!